suyashkumar/BME590_Proj0/README.md

-# BME590_Proj0
+# Piano Hero
-Suyash, Shana, Amy.
+By Suyash, Shana, Amy.

-Hi
-Hi Amy
-hello2
+A simple piano game for the first project in BME590 (Mobile Devices for Biomedical Engineering).